ecmwf-ifs/ecaeropt/README.md

 ```
 ./ecaeropt -i  # this show simple checks of mie-scatt code for monodisperse case.
-make test      # tests including 3 kind of aerosols.
+make test      # tests including 3 kind of aerosols (about 10 minutes)
 ```

 # How to run

 ## Create standard IFS model netcdf files

-To build ifs standard files you may just type
+To build ifs standard files you may just type (script using SBATCH and openmp is still not implemented.)

 ```
 make ifs-CY46R1
+make ifs-CY48R1
 ```

 ## Custom calculations